Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

 B1 – Thiamin

-Energy - Helps convert carbohydrates into energy and plays a role in muscle contraction and delivery of nerve signals.
+Energy - Helps convert carbohydrates into energy and plays a role in muscle contraction and nerve signals delivery.
 (17)

-Brain Health - Research has shown that thiamin deficiency can lead to cognitive decline caused by oxidative stress of nerve cells, memory loss and reduce glucose metabolism which are risk factors to Alzheimer’s.
+Brain Health - Thiamin deficiency can lead to cognitive decline caused by oxidative stress of nerve cells, memory loss and reduce glucose metabolism which are risk factors to Alzheimer’s.
 (18)

 Eye Health – A study shows Thiamin’s relationship with eye health – higher levels of B1 decreased participants chances for cataracts.
 (19)